 Mechanical pain does not need a cortisone shot and it won’t respond well to it.
 The hallmark sign of mechanical pain is that your pain will come and go based on certain activities, movements, or positions.
 It’s not constant and throbbing like with chemical pain.
 Eighty percent of all musculoskeletal problems – including shoulder pain – are mechanical in nature.

 For example, you might have an irritated rotator cuff tendon or arthritis that is exacerbated because of poor posture or immobility in your shoulder joint.
-If you inject cortisone into your tendon or joint, the pain will likely be relieved, but it will be temporary.
+If you inject cortisone into your tendon or joint, the pain will likely be relieved.
+But this will only be temporary.
 It’s only a matter of time before your poor posture and movement habits cause irritation and pain again.
 This is the vicious cycle I see a lot of folks get themselves into.
-You risk never fixing the real problem, and irreversible damage to your tendon that might eventually need to be fixed surgically.
+You risk never fixing the real problem.
+And irreversible damage to your tendon that might eventually need to be fixed surgically.

 Moral of this story… don’t rush to get a cortisone shot just because you’ve been told you have inflammation.

 You must figure out the source of your inflammation first.
-Cortisone shots are not necessary if your pain is mechanical in nature, and might actually prolong your problem.
+Cortisone shots are not necessary if your pain is mechanical in nature.
+And it might actually prolong your problem.
 If your pain comes and goes, or you have good days and bad days, this is a classic sign that your pain is likely coming from a mechanical source.

 Your best course of action is to work with someone who understands and specializes in this.
 I’ve seen many cases where getting a cortisone shot provides a false sense of hope, and as a consequence, delays quality treatment that you should be getting instead.